tobiasGuta/tobiasGuta.github.io/_posts/2025-08-24-CTFInjectics.md

 1. **Function Restrictions**: `system()` was disabled but `passthru()` was available
 2. **Filter Abuse**: Twig filters can be exploited to call arbitrary PHP functions
 3. **Command Execution**: We now have the ability to execute system commands
-4. **Reconnaissance Capability**: We can explore the file system to locate the hidden flag
+4. **Reconnaissance Capability**: We can explore the file system to locate and read hidden flags

 ### Next Steps: Flag Discovery